-Here comes the biggest advantage of cycling – injuries in running are much more common than on cycling.
-Runner’s knee is the number one in the list.
+Here comes the biggest advantage of cycling – injuries in running are much more common than cycling.
+Runner’s knee is number one on the list.
 Experiencing a tender pain around or beyond the kneecap is usually a sign of Patellofemoral pain syndrome.

 It is a very annoying injury which is very difficult to heal completely.
 Achilles tendinitis is another very common injury in running.
 It is an overuse injury of the Achilles tendon the band of tissue that connects calf muscles at the back of the lower leg to your heel bone.
 Again very difficult to treat and to become again pain-free.
 More about the other running injuries you can find in this article by Greatist.

 Cycling, on the other hand, is a no weight-bearing activity so it is much better for your knees and joints.
 Of course, you can also experience a patellofemoral pain syndrome with the repetitive pedaling when riding a bike or any other injury but it’s much less likely.
 If you train properly and increase the miles by a slow steady rate you will be fine with cycling.

 Cycling could be extremely rewarding and it’s a perfect option for a heavy person who wants to start some light training , and gradually lose weight.

 Cycling vs Running – Which is more fun?

 Running can be very fun and enjoyable but nothing to compare with the speed of cycling.
 The road bikes these days are so fast that you can even be faster than the cars on the road.
 The passionate runner will say that there is nothing better than running but just check this video below and think again:

 Cycling vs Running – Conclusion